David Price Racing: History

 David Price Racing returned to competition in 1995, running in the BPR Global GT Series.
 One of the multiple McLaren F1 GTR teams in the series, they won the team and drivers championship in their first year of competition with drivers John Nielsen and Thomas Bscher.
 The team also finished third at the 24 Hours of Le Mans that year, running the Harrods-sponsored McLaren with drivers Andy Wallace and Derek Bell and Justin Bell.
 In 1996, the team finished third in the BPR championship.
 DPR then became the European factory team for Panoz in 1997, running their Esperante GTR-1s in the new FIA GT Championship as well as supporting the primary team in the United States.
 In 1998, Price was in charge of the first hybrid car ever to attempt to qualify at Le Mans, the Panoz GT-1 hybrid.

 During a brief interlude from Panoz, David Price Racing ran a BMW V12 LM at the 24 Hours of Le Mans, finishing fifth overall.
 The team would later return to support Panoz's own Le Mans prototype efforts in the American Le Mans Series and at Le Mans itself.
 Following the 2001 season, DPR went on hiatus.
 The team would briefly assist MG in development of the XPower SV for 2002.

 In 2004, David Price Racing returned, once again running single-seater cars.
 They ran the Formula Renault V6 Eurocup series before moving into the new GP2 Series in 2005, winning two races with Olivier Pla.
 The team briefly changed their name to Direxiv in 2006, before returning to the David Price Racing name in 2007.
 The team also ran the A1 Grand Prix series for A1 Team USA during the 2005–06 season.

 Years after selling the team, Price had been involved in the DeltaWing Le Mans Prototype program since 2013.

-Price passed away on 15 February 2023 aged 75.
+Price died on 15 February 2023 aged 75.